ViolaFlower/Re-Console/README.md

 ![Credits](https://cdn.modrinth.com/data/cached_images/60eabb80c3a86652dbc3b9323f70d5adc93a1d4a.webp)

 # Developers
-- omoso, Lead Developer
+- omoso, Owner
 - Devin, Maintainer
-- bathtubfulloftoast, Wiki Developer and Playtester
+- bathtubfulloftoast, Wiki Developer and playtester

 # Assistants and Contributors
-- bathtubfulloftoast, Wiki Developer and Playtester
 - Cjnator38, contributor
-- dbtderpbox, Playtester
+- dbtderpbox, playtester
-- Lenuilu, Playtester
+- Lenuilu, playtester
 - phofers, contributor
-- TheMinecraftArchitect, contributor and Playtester
+- TheMinecraftArchitect, contributor and playtester

 # Special Thanks
 - dbtderpbox for fixing a crash with AMD GPUs on Linux
-- Devin/Intergrav, creator of Adrenaline of which this modpack uses some of the config files, and offering to maintain the modpack
+- Devin, the creator of Adrenaline of which this modpack uses some of the config files, and offering to maintain the modpack
-- Hypersoop, creator of Simply Optimized of which this modpack uses some of the config files
 - S_N00B for making Console-idated, which inspired this project
 - TheMinecraftArchitect for porting the Tutorial Worlds to Java Edition